ineswilms/bigtime/README.md

 #> [1] 10 70 10
 ```

-Other functions such as `residuals`, `fitted`, and `diagnosticsplot` are
+Other functions such as `residuals`, `fitted`, and `diagnostics_plot`
-also supported.
+are also supported.

 ### Vector AutoRegressive Moving Average (VARMA) Models

-VARMA models generalized VAR models and often allow for more
+VARMA models generalise VAR models and often allow for more parsimonious
-parsimonious representations of the data generating process.
-To estimate
+representations of the data generating process.
+To estimate a VARMA
-a VARMA model to a multivariate time series data set, use the function
+model to a multivariate time series data set, use the function
 `sparseVARMA`, and choose a desired selection method.
 As a default,
 `sparseVARMA` uses CV in the first stage and `none` in the second stage.
 **The first stage does not support `none`: A selection needs to be